TanyMers/ro.vuejs.org/src/v2/guide/components.md

 ---
-title: Components
+title: Componentele
 type: guide
 order: 11
 ---

-## What are Components?
+## Ce sunt Componentele?

 Components are one of the most powerful features of Vue.
 They help you extend basic HTML elements to encapsulate reusable code.
 At a high level, components are custom elements that Vue's compiler attaches behavior to.
 In some cases, they may also appear as a native HTML element extended with the special `is` attribute.